 Teen pleads 'no contest' in Westmont Hilltop attack plot case

 Aug.
-25—EBENSBURG, Pa. — One of two teenagers accused of planning a shooting at Westmont Hilltop Junior-Senior High School entered pleas of no contest on Thursday in Cambria County court.
+26—EBENSBURG, Pa. — One of two teenagers accused of planning a shooting at Westmont Hilltop Junior-Senior High School entered pleas of no contest on Thursday in Cambria County court.

 Logan Jack Pringle, 17, pleaded no contest before Judge David J. Tulowitzki to three second-degree felony counts of conspiracy to commit aggravated assault, one third-degree felony count of criminal trespass and one misdemeanor count of terroristic threats.